 Clyde & Co has a dedicated email inbox for reporting scams and other suspicious emails.
 If you receive an email which says it comes from Clyde & Co or Barlow Lyde & Gilbert and you have any doubts about it, please send it to firstname.lastname@example.org.
 Your query will be addressed by the Firm's Information Security and Risk teams who will advise you on next steps.

-ALERT: We have recently been made aware of scams in which unsolicited emails are being circulated that purport to be from Clyde & Co personnel, including Austin Barham, Lee Bacon and Owen Carragher, all who are partners in this firm.
+ALERT: We have been made aware of scams in which unsolicited emails are being circulated that purport to be from Clyde & Co personnel (not all of whom are partners) including Austin Barham, Lee Bacon, Owen Carragher, Norman Fraser, John Pearce, Carl Bowen, Michael Evans, Sean Sullivan, Diane Trow and Katrina Walker.
+Carl Bowen is actually an employee of Clyde & Co within our Finance team in Guildford, however the scammer is impersonating him using the following email address: email@example.com.
 These emails may set out a fictitious set of circumstances with the purpose of engaging the recipient and obtaining their personal details.
-If you receive an unsolicited email of this nature, you should carry out the checks outlined above.
+We have also learned of scam emails which reference Clyde & Co and its personnel in an attempt to make the email appear more legitimate when in fact Clyde & Co has no involvement in it.
+If you receive an email of this nature, you should carry out the checks outlined above.
 If the email is not genuine, we recommend that you report it to Action Fraud (0300 123 2040), or, if you are not based in the UK, to your local law enforcement agency.